cdevaleriano/fraud-detection/README.md

 - **Use other balancing methods:** Since randomized undersampling was used to balance the positive and negative cases, which led to a great amount of information lost, other balancing methods could be considered.
 - **Use other machine learning algoirthms:** All classifiers are in the scikit-learn package and familiar with me.
 More complex models from other packages (e.g. neural networks) can be utilized.
 - **Perform more exhaustive tuning:** With the tuning algorithm being RandomizedSearchCV and the hyperparameters being the most common parameters used in the machine learning algorithms, GridSearchCV and addition of more hyperparameters of consideration could be utilized.
-- **Model deployment:** To form predictions with new data outside of the test set, the best performing model can be deployed to an API and create predictions for potential account openers.

 # Citation
 ```bibtex